-Michael L. Munger, MD, FAAFP, a family physician in Overland Park, Kansas, is president of the American Academy of Family Physicians.
+Michael L. Munger, MD, FAAFP, a family physician in Overland Park, Kansas, is board chair of the American Academy of Family Physicians.
 The AAFP represents 131,400 physicians and medical students nationwide.
-As AAFP president, Munger advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As AAFP board chair, Munger advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-Munger has been a practicing family physician in the Kansas City metropolitan area for 30 years.
+Munger has been a practicing family physician in the Kansas City metropolitan area for 32 years.
 He is currently in practice at Saint Luke’s Physicians Group in Overland Park, where he also serves as vice president of medical affairs for primary care.
-The group has 105 physician members at 14 different sites, three of which maintain Level 3 medical home designation from the National Committee for Quality Assurance, and 11 of which are participants in the Comprehensive Primary Care Plus Initiative.
-CPC+ is an outcome of the Center for Medicare and Medicaid Services Innovation Center.
+The group has 115 physician members at 16 different sites, 11 of which are participants in the Comprehensive Primary Care Plus Initiative.
+CPC+ is an outcome of the Centers for Medicare & Medicaid Services Innovation Center.
 Through such initiatives, Munger and his team continue to be leaders in strengthening primary care to promote better health and reduce overall health care costs.

-Munger formerly served as medical director for Sweet Life at Grand Court Assisted Living, also in Overland Park.
-Previously he practiced for 16 years at Group Practice Hickman Mills Clinic, Inc., in Kansas City, Missouri.
+Munger formerly served as medical director for The Sweet Life at Grand Court assisted living facility, also in Overland Park.
+Previously he practiced for 15 years at Group Practice Hickman Mills Clinic, Inc., in Kansas City, Missouri.

 Munger served as a volunteer clinical assistant professor at the University of Kansas School of Medicine in Kansas City, Kansas, and as associate faculty at both the Baptist Medical Center Family Practice Residency in Kansas City, Missouri, and the University of Missouri – Kansas City School of Medicine.

-At the state level, Munger is an active member of the Kansas Academy of Family Physicians, having held key leadership positions, including secretary, president-elect, president and board chair.
+At the state level, Munger is an active member of the Kansas AFP, having held key leadership positions, including secretary, president-elect, president and board chair.
 When practicing in Missouri, Munger was actively involved in the Missouri Academy of Family Physicians, where he served in every board position, including vice president, president and board chair.
 He also served as vice president and president of the Kansas City Academy of Family Physicians.

-Munger earned his Bachelor of Arts and medical degrees from University of Missouri – Kansas City.
+Munger earned his Bachelor of Arts and medical degrees from the University of Missouri–Kansas City.
 He completed his family medicine residency at what was then the Goppert Family Practice Residency Program at Baptist Medical Center, also in Kansas City, Missouri.